GSA/digitalgov.gov/content/posts/2018/09/2018-09-26-office-educational-technology-hold-design-challenge-supporting-data-reporting-requirements.md

 slug: office-educational-technology-hold-design-challenge-supporting-data-reporting-requirements
 date: 2018-09-26 12:00:00 -0500
 title: 'A Design Challenge to Improve How School Data is Reported'
-summary: 'Join ED for two days of sketching, prototyping, and building solutions to help states design family-friendly approaches to report cards that make school data more transparent and accessible.'
+summary: 'Join ED for two days of sketching, prototyping, and building solutions to help states design family-friendly approaches that make school data more transparent and accessible.'
-deck: 'Join ED for two days of sketching, prototyping, and building solutions to help states design family-friendly approaches to report cards that make school data more transparent and accessible.'
+deck: 'Join ED for two days of sketching, prototyping, and building solutions to help states design family-friendly approaches that make school data more transparent and accessible.'
 authors:
   - office-educational-technology
 categories: